Tops in high-school hoops named to All-Sun Gazette team

-There were a lot of choices and challenging decisions to make in choosing the 2019-20 girls and boys all-Arlington Sun Gazette high-school basketball teams.
+There were a lot of choices and challenging decisions to make in choosing the 2019-20 girls and boys All-Sun Gazette high-school basketball teams.

-Five players were chosen for the first and second teams, and more than three dozen selected as honorable mentions.
+Five players were chosen for the first and second teams and many more selected as honorable mentions.

-The girls Rookie of the Year is Yorktown High freshman Grace Maria.

-The girls Coach of the Year is Aggie McCormick-Dix of O’Connell.
-She led her team to a runner-up finish in the Division I private-school state tournament and to a 27-4 overall record, the team’s most victories in years.

-On the boys side, the Most Valuable Player is Washington-Liberty senior guard Anthony Reyes, with the Player of the Year his senior teammate Max Gieseman.
+On the boys side, the Most Valuable Player is Madison senior center Soren Almquist, with the Player of the Year Flint Hill senior forward Noel Brown.
+The boys Rookie of the Year is Oakton High’s Winston Aja-Omu.

-The boys Rookie of the Year is Bishop O’Connell sophomore guard Paul Lewis.
+The boys co-Coaches of the Year are Flint Hill’s Rico Reed and Madison’s Kevin Roller.

 (0) comments